BDX-town/Akkoma/docs/docs/configuration/i2p.md

   enabled: false
 ```

-In the Nginx config, add the following into the `location /` block:
+In the nginx config, add the following into the `location /` block:
 ```nginx
         add_header X-XSS-Protection "0";
         add_header X-Permitted-Cross-Domain-Policies none;